samvv/reflect-types/README.md

 Reflect types allows you to work with types both at compile time and at runtime.

-Think [Zod][zod], but with the useful feature of being able to analyse and traverse the types, not just use it for validation.
+Think [Zod][zod], but with the useful feature of being able to analyse and traverse the types, not just use them for validation.

 [zod]: https://www.npmjs.com/package/zod